 Talk to your employer, union, or other benefits administrator about their rules before you join a Medicare Advantage Plan.
-In some cases, joining a Medicare Advantage Plan might cause you to lose your employer or union coverage.
-If you lose coverage for yourself, you may also lose coverage for your spouse and dependents.
+In some cases, joining a Medicare Advantage Plan might cause you to lose your employer or union coverage for yourself, your spouse, and dependents and you may not be able to get it back.
 In other cases, if you join a Medicare Advantage Plan, you may still be able to use your employer or union coverage along with the Medicare Advantage Plan you join.
-Remember, if you lose your employer or union coverage, you may not be able to get it back.
+Your employer or union may also offer a Medicare Advantage retiree health plan that they sponsor.

-What if I have a Medicare Supplement Insurance (Medigap) Policy?
+What if I have a Medicare Supplement Insurance (Medigap) policy?

 You can't enroll in (and don't need) a Medicare Supplement Insurance (Medigap) policy while you're in a Medicare Advantage Plan.
 You can't use it to pay for any expenses (copayments, deductibles, and premiums) you have under a Medicare Advantage Plan.

-If you already have a Medigap policy and join a Medicare Advantage Plan, you'll probably want to drop your Medigap policy.
-If you drop your Medigap policy, you may not be able to get it back.
-See page 81.
+If you already have a Medigap policy and join a Medicare Advantage Plan. you can drop your Medigap policy.
+Keep in mind that if you drop your Medigap policy to join a Medicare Advantage Plan, you may not be able to get it back.
+See page 72.